Vienna State Opera Reopens With Just 100 Guests Per Show - UrduPoint

 Vienna State Opera Reopens With Just 100 Guests Per Show

-The first performance next Monday will be a recital by Austrian operatic bass Guenther Groissboeck for 100 Euros ($110) per ticket.
+The first performance on Monday will be a recital by Austrian operatic bass Guenther Groissboeck for 100 Euros ($110) per ticket.

 This will be followed by more recitals and other concerts, including a chamber music performance by the Vienna Philharmonic Orchestra on June 10.